• Skip to primary navigation

 Mint

 I’m a firm believer in growing mint indoors, in small pots to keep its thuggish tendencies under control.
 And because you can grow such a wide range of flavours (grapefruit, apple, chocolate to name but a few).
 But sweet Moroccan mint is what you’ll often find used in tea.
-And not only is it rich in antioxidants, it’s also great digestion aid after a heavy or rich meal.
+Not only is it rich in antioxidants, it’s also a great digestion aid after a heavy or rich meal.

 Growing a tea garden indoors - cup of mint tea